 Senior Scale Officers

-Starts at Under Secretary level and includes District Magistrates, Directors of public enterprises and Directors of government departments.
+Starts at the Under Secretary level and includes District Magistrates, Directors of public enterprises, and Directors of government departments.
 Within this scale are:

 - Junior Administrative Grade-Deputy Secretary